Attention on the Simplex

 Where the centroid (average row) falls in the simplex tells us about bias: does the head, on average, favor certain tokens?

-The Fisher-Rao metric endows the simplex with a Riemannian structure where the distance between two distributions $p, q \in \Delta^{n-1}$ is:
+The Fisher-Rao metric endows the simplex with a Riemannian structure in which the distance between two distributions $p, q \in \Delta^{n-1}$ is:

-There is a beautiful uncertainty principle at play: a row cannot be simultaneously close to two different vertices.
-If $a_i$ is close to $e_j$ (high attention on token $j$), it must be far from all other vertices.
-The simplex geometry enforces this tradeoff between attending to one thing vs. spreading attention.
+There is a small uncertainty principle at play here: a row cannot be simultaneously close to two different vertices.
+If $a_i$ is close to $e_j$, it must be far from all other vertices.
+The simplex geometry enforces a tradeoff between attending to one thing and spreading attention.

 Conclusion